thorkill/eresi/doc/ERESI-coding_style-README.txt

    - Always prefix your functions name depending on the name of the component you are working into.
 Prefixes are :

+   aproxy_   : for liballocproxy
+   aspect_   : for libaspect
+   asm_      : for libasm
    elfsh_    : for libelfsh
+   mjr_      : for libmjollnir
+   edfmt_    : for the eresi debug format lib dump_     : for libdump
    vm_       : for librevm
-   asm_      : for libasm
-   aspect_   : for libaspect
-   dump_     : for libdump
    e2dbg_    : for the debugger
-   edfmt_    : for the eresi debug format lib mjr_      : for libmjollnir

    Sometimes, special functions have special prefixing that get out of this scheme.
 For exemple:

-   parse_    : for parsing handlers (librevm/lang/grammar.c)
+   profiler_ : for profiler functions inside libaspect parse_    : for parsing handlers (librevm/lang/grammar.c)
    cmd_      : for command handlers (librevm/cmd/*)